 None of our named executive officers were granted options in 2012 to purchase shares of our common stock because our 2012 annual grants, which typically would have been completed in the first quarter of 2012, were instead completed in the fourth quarter of 2011 with extended vesting periods to utilize shares available for grant to non-executive employees under our 2001 General Stock Option Plan before it was scheduled to expire in December 2011 (shareholders subsequently approved an extension of the expiration date of the plan to September 2021).
 In order to minimize administrative efforts, Messrs.
 Willett and Morin participated in the 2012 annual grants in 2011 even though their shares were granted under a different option plan (Dr. Shillman declined to accept his option award).
 All employees who received their 2012 annual grant in 2011, including our named executive officers, were not eligible to participate in annual grants until fiscal year 2013.
-A total of 52,500 options were granted to Cognex employees in fiscal year 2012, which consisted of grants to new hires or in connection with promotions.

-Option Exercises and Stock Vested Table-2012
+Option Exercises and Stock Vested Table-2013

-The following table sets forth the amounts realized in fiscal year 2012 by our named executive officers as a result of option exercises.
+The following table sets forth the amounts realized in fiscal year 2013 by our named executive officers as a result of option exercises.
+Share amounts and exercise prices set forth in the table or described in the notes to the table have been adjusted to reflect the two-for-one stock split completed on September 16, 2013.

+Option A wards

-Option A Awards Name Number of Shares Acquired on Exercise Value Realized on Exercise(1) Robert J. Shillman 0 \$ 0 Robert J. Willett Richard A. Morin 17,500 36,870 \$404,950 \$743,167
+Name Number of Shares Acquired on Exercise Value Realized on Exercise(1)

+Robert J. Shillman 49,000 \$1,150,275

+Robert J. Willett 325,000 \$5,770,377

+Richard A. Morin 103,026 \$1,280,404

-(1) The value realized on exercise represents the difference between the exercise price of the stock options and the trading price of our common stock on Nasdaq upon the sale of the stock, multiplied by the number of shares underlying the option exercised.
+(1) The value realized on exercise represents the difference between the exercise price of the stock option and the trading price of our common stock on Nasdaq upon exercise of the stock option, multiplied by the number of shares underlying the option exercised.

-Table of Outstanding Equity Awards at Fiscal Year-End-2012
+Table of Outstanding Equity Awards at Fiscal Year-End-2013